 Cirrus Gallery is pleased to present SUMMER COOL, a group exhibition highlighting the seminal Los Angeles artists, John Altoon, Billy Al Bengston, Llyn Foulkes, Ed Moses, Craig Kauffman, Ed Kienholz, Ken Price and Ed Ruscha.
 Their early careers were launched at the influential Ferus Gallery (1957-1966), subject of the recent documentary film, The Cool School.

-and art gallery, focusing on the publication and exhibition of work by
+Cirrus quickly established itself as a unique and unconventional institution in 1970, functioning simultaneously as a fine arts press, publisher, and art gallery, focusing on the publication and exhibition of work by young California artists.

 SUMMER COOL runs from July 12th to August 9, 2008.